There are two decisions to make: the first is the Platform decision; the second is the feature-set decision.

 5—What are the differences between subscription and traditional (perpetual) licenses?

 Subscription licenses are month-to-month licenses with no contract, and they include full Support.
-Traditional licenses are one-time purchases, and they come with 30 days of Support.
+Traditional licenses are one-time purchases.
 (With traditional licenses, it is necessary to purchase an accompanying, annual Support subscription for continued access to technical support and upgrades.)
 The software is the same with either license.

 6—Do I need a new license every year?